Please note: This post contains affiliate links.

 Winds in Patagonia are no joke, up to 100 mph at times.
 Our guide shared that he was lifted in the air and hurled 30 feet by winds at the Towers earlier in the year, despite weighing 200 pounds – Yikes!
 Fortunately, after being knocked unconscious for ten minutes, he suffered no permanent damage.

 At the end of the hike, a short boat ride skirts the glacier.
 While sipping a glass of whiskey (aka rocket fuel to me) with glacial ice, you’re treated to a close-up view of the glacier’s magnificent blue hues contrasting starkly against the surrounding lake and mountain.
+The blue gradients remind me of those you see in Antarctica, one of favorite places on the planet.

 Brave a rickety suspension bridge en-route to French Valley